JetBrains logo

 Education Research

-Designing and developing innovative education-oriented features for JetBrains products
+Designing and developing innovative education-oriented features for JetBrains products and beyond

 We also share our knowledge across the company and the scientific community by organizing conferences and hackathons, as well as participating in education-focused events.